 - Efficiency is a standard metric expressed as a percentage of one value to a total value.
-It is useful for comparison across bids, since in-service hours will vary from bid-to-bid according to service changes and will skew comparison of all other derived values and totals. - Operator Efficiency ("paid to plat") is a metric defined as the percentage of Total Operator Platform Hours to Total Operator Paid Hours, the latter including the overhead of bonus pay hours and travel hours on top of hours worked. - Vehicle Efficiency is a metric defined as the percentage of In-Service Vehicle Hours (the planned revenue service) to Total Vehicle Hours, the latter including the overhead of OffService deadhead, layover between trips, and block pulls to-and-from the yard necessary to deploy it. - Scheduling Efficiency is not a metric, but a practice of laying out all revenue service trips in a way that will lend itself to the tightest economy of "blocking" (explained below).
+It is useful for comparison across bids, since in-service hours will vary from bid-to-bid according to service changes and will skew comparison of all other derived values and totals. - Operator Efficiency ("paid to plat") is a metric defined as the percentage of Total Operator Platform Hours to Total Operator Paid Hours, the latter including the overhead of bonus pay hours and travel hours on top of hours worked. - Vehicle Efficiency is a metric defined as the percentage of In-Service Vehicle Hours (the planned revenue service) to Total Vehicle Hours, the latter including the overhead of Off-Service deadhead, layover between trips, and block pulls to-and-from the yard necessary to deploy it.